Lets-Dev/website/README.md

 ## Documentation

-The documentation for this project is available [here](lets-dev.ig2i.fr/doc)
+The documentation for this project is available in the "doc" folder (to be opened in an internet navigator)

 ## Installation

 In order to correctly use this website, you need to change the include/credentials.php file and set your DB username and password.

 **BE CAREFUL :** Make sure to not upload the credentials.php file with your own credentials !
 The file is listed in the .gitignore, but some IDEs don't take this file into account

 ## Authors